 The SAN lounge has an anticipated opening date of November 2023 and will be located on the mezzanine level of Terminal 2 between gates 46 and 47.
 This terminal also has an Aspire Lounge, Delta Sky Club, United Club, and USO Lounge.
 The 11,000-square-foot lounge will feature locally-inspired cuisine, but there is no word yet as to what amenities the lounge will offer.

 D.C.-area flyers will get to enjoy a 5,200-square-foot lounge spread across 2 levels.
 There will be a 1,000-square-foot bar and lounge, a 900-square-foot dining room, a 1,400-square-foot work area, a family room, and a prayer room.
 The lounge will be located on the A Concourse, already home to 2 lounges: the Air France-KLM Lounge and the Virgin Atlantic Clubhouse.

 Who Will Have Access?

-Chase is launching its Chase Sapphire Lounge by The Club network in collaboration with Airport Dimensions, the group behind The Club family of lounges that Priority Pass members have access to.
+Chase is launching its Chase Sapphire Lounge by The Club network in collaboration with Airport Dimensions, the group behind The Club lounge network that’s accessible to Priority Pass members.
 Further, we now know that any person with a Priority Pass membership will have access to Chase Sapphire Lounge by The Club.
-This is certainly the opposite approach to what American Express has taken by limiting access to its Centurion Lounges to those who hold The Platinum Card® from American Express.
+This is certainly the opposite approach to what American Express has taken by limiting access to its Centurion Lounges to eligible Amex cardholders.

-In this case, any person with a credit card that offers a Priority Pass membership will be able to access these lounges, including those with the following cards:
+In this case, any person with a credit card that offers a Priority Pass membership upon enrollment will be able to access these lounges, including those with the following cards: